onboard-data/Onboard_Python_API_documentation/Column Definitions.rst

 **name_abbr**: common abbreviated form (e.g. "FCU", "CHWS")

-**active**: True, is this class in the latest version of the ontology
+**active**: True if this class in the latest version of the ontology

 **critical_point_types**: id numbers of the associated point types that are expected to be observed (look up in client.get_all_point_types())